Welcome to the

 Rhamnus alaternus is a good evergreen shrub with dense dark green glossy foliage throughout the year.
 The small spring-blooming greenish-yellow flowers produce reddish fruit that ages to a dark purple color.
 Grows fast (2–3 feet/ year) and will max out at 15-feet-tall.
 Will tolerate full sun to part shade.
 Hardy in zones 7-10.

-The variety Rhamnus alaternus ‘Argentovariegata’ has attractive variegated leaves and is often a popular garden choice..
+The variety Rhamnus alaternus ‘Argentovariegata’ has attractive variegated leaves and is often a popular garden choice.

-myrica pensylvanica by magrit
+Northern Bayberry - myrica pensylvanica by magrit

 Myrica pensylvanica are tough winter hardy, semi-evergreen, native shrubs with an upright habit.
 They will grow to ten feet and often spread by suckers to form colonies.
 They are noted for their pretty silver berries in winter, their salt spray tolerance, and their adaptability to urban stresses and wet sites.
+If you live in the city or a coastal area this maybe one of the toughest and best outdoor plants to create a hedge for allergy sufferers.

-Stop Allergies with Pretty Hedges Castle Gold Female Holly
+Allergy free garden with Pretty Hedges Castle Gold Female Holly

 Female hollies